Radon202k/Cement/README.md

 # Cement
-Cementing understanding of C language through exercises
+Understanding the C language through exercises.

+## Based on the books ##
+* The C Programming Language by Brian Kernighan and Dennis Ritchie